dlitsman/articles/articles/pip/README.md

-# Document Picture-in-Picture in React
+# Document Picture-in-Picture in React (with Typescript)

 ![image](./imgs/intro.png)